 Our teeth are meant to last a lifetime.
-However, sometimes damage can happen to a tooth.
+Sometimes teeth become damaged.
 Decay may cause a deep cavity, an injury may chip or crack a tooth and grinding or clinching while you sleep may even cause damage.
-Left untreated these conditions only worsen and my lead to infections.
-Only in the worst cases does a disease or infection cause pain so leaving needed treatment unattended may only lead to larger and more costly treatments.
+Left untreated, these conditions only worsen and may lead to infections.
+Only in the worst cases disease or infection causes pain.
+Leaving needed treatment unattended may only lead to larger and more costly treatments.

 Tooth-Colored Dental Fillings

 A filling is needed when a relatively minor amount of tooth decay has caused a cavity to form.
-Tooth-colored fillings are used to fill cavities in order to prevent further decay—thus restoring a patients’ smile.
-For years, dental patients have relied on metal-based fillings to fill cavities, but in Williamsville, NY, Drs.
-Oppenheimer, Martin & Hauer offer patients innovative tooth-colored fillings to restore their smile.
-Amalgam fillings, or metal-based fillings, used to be the only option for filling cavities, but these fillings often lead patients to feel self-conscious about their smile.
+Tooth-colored fillings are used to fill cavities in order to prevent further decay.
+For years, dental patients have relied on metal-based fillings to fill cavities.
+Drs.
+Oppenheimer, Martin & Hauer offer patients innovative tooth-colored fillings.
+Amalgam fillings, or metal-based fillings, used to be the only option for filling cavities.
+These fillings often cause patients to feel self-conscious about their smile.
 Tooth colored fillings, commonly known as white fillings, are composite dental fillings that restore teeth while mimicking the natural appearance of the tooth’s structure.

-When tooth decay is left untreated and becomes too large for a filling or a tooth is fractured, an onlay may be needed.
-An onlay replaces the missing tooth structure and also covers part of the outer surface of the tooth to prevent fractures.
+Onlay — When tooth decay is left untreated and becomes too large for a filling or a tooth becomes fractured, an onlay may be needed.
+Onlays replace the missing tooth structure and also cover part of the outer surface of the tooth to prevent fractures.
 It doesn't cover the entire outer surface so it isn't called a crown.
-You could think of it as a partial coverage crown though.
+You could think of it as a partial coverage crown.
 Similar to a crown, an onlay is created in a dental laboratory, fitted to the tooth and cemented into place.
-A temporary onlay is created and placed while the final restoration is custom made for the patient.
-A return visit is then required to fit the final onlay.
+A temporary onlay is created and placed while the final restoration is custom made for each.
+A return visit is then required to fit and place the final onlay.

-Dental crowns are necessary when a tooth is significantly broken down or when a patient has had a root canal.
-Dental crowns are a restorative procedure that covers, or "caps", a tooth to restore or make changes with the tooth shape, reinforcing a structurally compromised tooth and/or improving a tooth’s appearance.
+Crown — Dental crowns are necessary when a tooth is significantly broken down or when a patient has had a root canal.
+Crowns are a restorative procedure that cover, or "cap", a tooth to restore or make changes with the tooth shape, reinforcing a structurally compromised tooth, improving a tooth’s appearance.
 The dental crown gives the appearance of a natural tooth and allows the patient to go back to normal eating.
-Additionally, the procedure is less costly than restoration alternatives that may require bridges, dentures or implants.
-Good oral hygiene will help preserve the restoration, as well as averting the contributing factors that may make such procedures necessary down the road.
+The procedure is less costly than restoration alternatives that may require bridges, dentures or implants.
+Good oral hygiene will help preserve the restoration, as well as averting the contributing factors that may make similar procedures necessary.
 Crowns are created in a dental laboratory, fitted to the tooth and cemented into place.
 A temporary crown is created and placed while the final restoration is custom made for the patient.
 A return visit is then required to fit the final crown.

-Only in the worst cases does disease cause pain so leaving root canals unattended may only lead to larger and more costly treatments.
+Only in the worst cases does disease cause pain so leaving root canals unattended may only lead to more costly treatments.